Skip to content

 list1[len(list1):] = [10, 11]

-# the %s format displays the list on a single line
+# the %s format displays the list on one line

 print("%s" % list1)